fbpx

 Control: Nice / Elan SC-100 & Nice HR-40 Remote Control

-Lighting: Proluxe COB RGB-W in matching extrusions
+Lighting: Proluxe COB RGB-W Linear LED with matching extrusions

 Seating: Valencia Theater Seating – Tuscany Ultimate Slim